-This page describes how to configure Looker to authenticate users via Lightweight Directory Access Protocol (LDAP).
-It includes instructions for linking LDAP groups to Looker roles and permissions.
+The LDAP page in the Authentication section of the Admin menu lets you configure Looker to authenticate users via Lightweight Directory Access Protocol (LDAP).
+This page describes that process and includes instructions for linking LDAP groups to Looker roles and permissions.

 A few things to keep in mind: